Pirkei De-Rabbi Eliezer: Question of completeness

 David Luria supported Zunz's hypothesis and, in the introduction to his commentary, provided over a dozen citations from PRE in the writings of medieval sages that are not found in the existing work – indicating that the work was once complete with additional chapters.
-According to Luria, the seven chapters of the Rabbi Eliezer that were added to Seder Eliyahu Rabbah originated from this work.
-The Tadal bases his suggestion on the statements of Eleazar of Worms and the author of Yalkut Shimoni, who quotes from these seven chapters, sometimes referring to them as "PRE" (Pirkei DeRabbi Eliezer).
+According to D. Luria, the seven chapters of the Rabbi Eliezer that were added to Seder Eliyahu Rabbah originated from this work.
+He bases this suggestion on the statements of Eleazar of Worms and the author of Yalkut Shimoni, who quotes from these seven chapters, sometimes referring to them as "PRE" (Pirkei DeRabbi Eliezer).
 This view of Zunz and Luria that chapters and parts of the original work were lost over the generations, is very common in research.
 Eliezer Treitl disagrees, arguing that the work as it exists today was completed by the author in this form, and that there were never additional chapters.
 According to Treitl, a comprehensive examination of all the manuscripts of Pirkei DeRabbi Eliezer and tracking the unique style of the work challenges the hypotheses of Zunz and Luria, and a thorough examination of the citations cited by Luria shows that most of them are not actual quotations from Pirkei DeRabbi Eliezer.
 Zunz's claim that the work ends in the middle of a sermon is based on a corrupted edition, printed from a manuscript with a large segment at the end missing.
 The segment is found in full all other complete manuscripts along with additional sermons.
 Regarding Zunz's claim about the missing "central themes," Treitl points out that two benedictions are also missing in the middle – the benediction of forgiveness and the benediction of redemption – making it more likely that the author himself did not complete his work.
 Further evidence is the benediction, "On the righteous converts" and "...who gathers the dispersed of His people Israel," found already in Chapter 10, seems out of context.
 The benediction should have been placed much later than the last benediction in the work, which suggests that the author planned a longer work and had already prepared this chapter in advance.
 However, when he could not complete his original plan, he attached the chapter to the most suitable place.
 Treitl argues that a hint to the claim that the work remained incomplete from its inception can be found in the sermon that concludes the work: